 This is a post I’ve wanted to write for a while now.
 It’s about breast cancer and awareness.
-You’ve probably seen advertising, pink ribbons, etc. during this month of October–Breast Cancer Awareness Month.
+You’ve seen advertising, pink ribbons, etc. during this month of October–Breast Cancer Awareness Month.
 My thoughts are to just have awareness–always.
 If you have questions, discover a lump, have a family history, or notice any changes in your breasts, seek answers right away.
 And remember–we all have breasts.
 Get a second opinion if you feel something is not right.

 BREAST CANCER.
 These words were rarely spoken during my mom’s battle some forty years ago.
 It was felt but never openly discussed.
 Everyone was hush about cancer in general.
 It was like using a swear word.
 Grasping the consequences of cancer as a young person and not understanding what it meant left me saddened and confused.
 Honestly, it pains me to think of her death as being silent, but it was just the way times were.
 Through it all, she taught me a ton and I’m sharing…